-When your roof is damaged, you of course want to stop the water from dripping inside.
-It might take weeks and months to get a professional roofer to repair the roof; but, you can put a blue tarp up and fix your leaking roof.
+It is recommended homeowners check their homes for potential signs of water damage.
+If homeowners detect damage, they are advised to contact a reliable Atlanta roofing contractor, such as Team Roofing.
+However, in instances where your roof is already badly damaged, and you need a quick fix to stop the water from dripping inside, you should consider putting a blue tarp up to fix your leaking roof.
 If you install it properly, it will get your home back to normal quickly, reduce the insurance costs and prevent any more water getting inside your home.

 Here’s how you can attach a blue tarp to your roof to protect your home: